User Guide

 Q: How do I transfer my data to another Computer?

-A: Copy all the current files generated by the application, together with the projact.jar
+A: Copy all the current files generated by the application, together with the projact.jar file and paste them in an empty folder

 in the other computer.
 The data should remain the same as it was in your previous computer.

-Q: I have tried double-clicking the projact.jar
+Q: I have tried double-clicking the projact.jar file but the application does not open.

-A: Please ensure that you have loaded the projact.jar
+A: Please ensure that you have loaded the projact.jar file from our latest release on our github website.

 Check the Java version on your device and ensure that it is Java 11 and above.
 If it still doesn’t work,

-a temporary solution could be to open your Command Prompt (Windows OS) or terminal (MacOS) and key in java -jar <path_of_file>
+a temporary solution could be to open your Command Prompt (Windows OS) or terminal (MacOS) and key in java -jar <path_of_file>.

-.
+For example, java -jar C:\Users\name\projact\projact.jar.
 We understand that this may be troublesome over time, so please

 drop an email at siqiang@comp.nus.edu.sg or raise an issue on our github page.